Every year, marketing campaigns get bigger and better. However, measuring the real impact of marketing campaigns has not gotten easier.

 How Traditional Brand Tracking Measures Marketing Campaigns

-The company needs a tool that measures whether or not this campaign actually reaches this niche audience and makes them more aware of the brand and product.
+But the brand needs a tool that measures whether or not this campaign actually reaches this niche audience and makes them more aware of the brand and product.
 This is generally what we call brand tracking.

 The Problem with Traditional Brand Tracking

-To track brand awareness over time, the company uses the following method: they conduct a nationally representative survey once a month, each time with a sample size of 1000 respondents.
-From this large monthly sample, it’s easy to get an overall picture of brand awareness for the general population.
+To measure brand awareness over time, Maltoast uses the following method: they conduct a nationally representative survey once a month, each time with a sample size of 1000 respondents.
+From this sample, it’s easy to get an overall picture of brand awareness for the general population.

-Of course, with a group of respondents this small, the tradeoff between detail and quality becomes very apparent: even though we see that 35% of these respondents are aware of the brand in a given month, the small number of respondents makes the results very unreliable.
+Of course, with a group of respondents this small, the tradeoff between detail and quality becomes very apparent.
+Even though we see that 35% of these respondents are aware of the brand in a given month — the small number of respondents makes the results very unreliable.

 The MRP Solution

-MRP overcomes this tradeoff between detail and quality by taking a different approach: instead of relying on the 20 respondents in the sample to draw an unreliable estimate for the target audience’s brand awareness, MRP uses information from the entire sample to make a prediction.
+Instead of relying solely on the 20 respondents in the sample who meet all three demographic requirements and drawing an unreliable estimate for the target audience’s brand awareness — MRP uses information from the entire sample to make a prediction.

-For example, to find out if there’s a relationship between playing soccer and being aware of the brand, the model looks at all the soccer players in the sample (n=150) and compares their brand awareness with the 700 non-male respondents.
+For example, to find out if there’s a relationship between male respondents and brand awareness levels, the model looks at all the male respondents in the sample (n=300) and compares their brand awareness with the 700 non-male respondents.

 Notice that the MRP model uses information from the entire sample when it makes predictions.
-For example, finding the “effect” of soccer playing characteristic relied on comparing the 150 soccer players to the 850 soccer players, therefore using information from all 1000 respondents in the sample.
+For example, finding the “effect” of education characteristics relied on comparing the 200 urban respondents to the 800 non-urban respondents — therefore using information from all 1000 respondents in the sample.

-To Recap: Why We Use MRP for Brand Analytics
+Why We Use MRP for Brand Tracking